top of page

 James Dean bust at the Griffith Observatory and Hollywood sign in the background - photo by KilmerMedia

-The LAX flightpath is always the same - depart west, over the Pacific, and arrive from the east, over land.
+The LAX flightpath is generally the same - depart west, over the Pacific, and arrive from the east, over land.
 If I'm on the right side of the plane, every time, I can't help but look for the bright letters on the mountain.
 Even better is taking a scenic flight, in a slower aircraft that gives you more time with all of the landmarks.
-We did that once and saw quite a lot - the Santa Monica Pier, Dodger Stadium, downtown, Warner Bros.
+We did that once, from the Santa Monica Airport, and saw quite a lot - the Santa Monica Pier, Dodger Stadium, downtown, Warner Bros.
 Studios, Universal Studios, the Hollywood Bowl, and, of course, the Hollywood Sign.
 I certainly wouldn't say it's a must-do if you're in town for a short stint and on a budget... but the perspective certainly is mesmerizing on a clear day.

 Hollywood sign view from the air during a beautiful day - photo by KilmerMedia